BenWibking/gpu-workshop-exercises/session1/ex4/README.md

 ## Introduction

-Here is a GPU version of the code that launches a kernel with 256 threads:
+Here is a GPU version of the code that launches a kernel with one thread block and 256 threads per thread block:

 ```
 #include <iostream>